Chris Dobey: 2025

 17 points.
 Dobey won his second Players Championship title of the year at the 17th event by beating Dirk van Duijvenbode 8–7 in the final.
 At the end of June, Dobey reached a career-high ranking of sixth in the PDC Order of Merit.
 He earned his third title of 2025 at the penultimate Players Championship event, defeating William O'Connor 8–6 in the final.

+2026

+Dobey defeated Xiaochen Zong 3–1 in the first round of the 2026 World Championship.
+He was eliminated from the tournament following a 3–1 loss to Andrew Gilding in the second round.
+Dobey won his first title of the year by defeating Stephen Bunting 8–1 in the final of Players Championship 3.
+Following a runner-up finish to Ross Smith at Players Championship 5, he achieved his 10th Players Championship title at Players Championship 9, beating Justin Hood 8–4 in the final.

 Personal life

 Dobey is a supporter of Newcastle United.
 He has two sons born in 2017 and 2023.

-In May 2022, Dobey's 12-year-old nephew, who was born with oesophageal atresia, died during surgery for the condition.